 As illustrated in the MTF comparison at the beginning of this review, the RF 1200mm image quality should be slightly better than the RF 800mm + 1.4x image quality.

 The Canon RF 800mm F5.6 L IS USM Lens vs. Canon RF 1200mm F8 L IS USM Lens comparison without the 1.4x factored in shows the RF 800 modestly lighter and smaller.
 However, the 7.9 oz (225g) 1.4x is needed to balance this comparison, and with that optic factored in, the RF 800 becomes slightly heavier but still modestly shorter.
 With a shorter minimum focus distance, the RF 800 has a higher maximum magnification (0.34x vs. 0.29x), and the 1.4x extends that difference (0.48x vs. 0.29x).
-The RF 800 + RF 1.4x is less expensive than the RF 1200, though both options very high-priced.
+The RF 800 + RF 1.4x is less expensive than the RF 1200, though both options are very high-priced.

 Use the site's tools to create additional comparisons.

 Due to the extreme cost of the RF 800mm lens, an opportunity for unique imagery is readily available to those affording it.
+Still, I find it difficult to justify this lens over the Canon RF 400mm F2.8 and 600mm F4 L IS USM Lenses with extenders aside from when the 800mm plus a 2x extender combination is required.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan